VPC Security and Control

-Firstly, I'll be taking a look at virtual product clouds, explaining what they are and what they are used for.
+Firstly, I'll be taking a look at virtual private clouds, explaining what they are and what they are used for.

 This will then be followed by a lecture explaining and defining what subnets are and how they fit into the VPC architecture.

 Next, I shall discuss route tables and how they can be used to direct traffic to different destinations, both internally and externally.

 I then start looking at some of the security features offered, starting with network access control lists, or NACLs, and how they filter traffic on the subnet level of your VPC.

 And this then leads nicely onto security groups, which filter traffic at the instance level.

 Following security groups, I dive into NAT gateways, explaining what they are and their different use cases.

 Then I look at bastion hosts and how they can be used to access resources within your private subnets from trusted external sources outside of your VPC.